JorenSix/JGaborator/README.md

 export JAVA_HOME=$(/usr/libexec/java_home) #optionally set the JAVA_HOME
 ~~~~~~~~

+There is a precompiled version for the M1 (aarch64) platform.

 ### Compilation on different platforms

 For convenience and to ensure compatibility, both pfft and gaborator code is included in this repository.
 The pffft library has a BSD license while gaborator has an AGPL license.
 With the limited amount of dependencies it should be relatively straightforward to get it to run on Windows or other unsupported platforms.